 Monitoring and assessment

-Since 2006, the monitoring of progress on the Copenhagen accession criteria has been extended to the potential candidate countries (also in annual progress reports) from the Western Balkans (Albania, Bosnia and Herzegovina, Montenegro and Serbia).
+Since 2006, the monitoring of progress on the Copenhagen accession criteria has been extended to the potential candidate countries (also in annual progress reports) from the Western Balkans (Bosnia and Herzegovina and Kosovo*).

 In the Commission, the Directorate-General for Economic and Financial Affairs is in charge of monitoring and assessing the candidate – and potential candidate – countries' progress in complying with the two Copenhagen economic criteria.